Grammar

 Even if you are not familiar with the terms conjunction or transition words, you have more than likely used them.
 Conjunctions do exactly what their name says- conjoin ideas.
 Some of the most common conjunctions are known as coordinating conjunctions, and are easily remembered through the following acronym:

-F or The rescue was a success, for all passengers were present on land.
+F or | The rescue was a success, for all passengers were present on land.
+For introduces phrases of explanation, much like the transition word because. |

-A nd Oil tankers are subject to special regulations, and they must have a double bottom.
+A nd | Oil tankers are subject to special regulations, and they must have a double bottom.
+And adds ideas. |

-N or The Captain was not allowed to work on the ship nor was he allowed to sail for the company again
+N or | The Captain was not allowed to work on the ship nor was he allowed to sail for the company again Nor adds ideas in a negative sentence. |

-B ut Mooring operations are difficult, but they can be managed with good procedures.
+B ut | Mooring operations are difficult, but they can be managed with good procedures.
+But connects contrasting ideas. |

-O r There are guidelines instructing when heavy fuel oil or diesel fuel should be used.
+O r | There are guidelines instructing when heavy fuel oil or diesel fuel should be used.
+Or gives alternatives. |

+Y et | Heavy weather had begun, yet the crew continued their work on deck.
 Yet functions much the same as nevertheless.
-Both present a contrast or an exception to the other statement it joins.
+Both present a contrast or an exception to the other statement it joins. |

-S o Many ships were entering the canal, so the supertanker was forced to wait.
+S o | Many ships were entering the canal, so the supertanker was forced to wait.
+So shows consequence. |

 You may have noticed that only some of the sentences above have commas.
 This is because a comma is necessary only when joining complete sentences together.
 A complete sentence requires both a subject and a verb.